Hama

 The Unique Charm of Hama

-As you walk through the streets of Hama, you’ll be captivated by the traditional houses made of black basalt stone, with their distinctive arched doorways and intricate wooden balconies.
-The city’s vibrant bazaars offer a glimpse into the local culture, where you can find everything from spices and textiles to handicrafts and traditional sweets.
+Strolling through Hama, you’ll notice traditional houses made of black basalt stone, with arched doorways and intricate wooden balconies.
+The vibrant bazaars offer a glimpse into local life, with stalls selling spices, textiles, handicrafts, and traditional sweets.

 Best Time to Visit